• Skip to primary navigation

 Top Tip

-Allow at least 2 to 3 hours for the feta to chill and set.
+Allow at least 2 to 3 hours for vegan feta to chill and set.
 Actually, the flavor develops and improves overnight, making this cheese perfect for preparing in advance for holidays and parties.

-I hope you love this Vegan Feta Cheese recipe.
-If you try it be sure to comment below and leave a star rating to share your feedback!
+I hope you love this Vegan Feta Cheese as much as we do.
+If you try it be sure to comment below and share your feedback!

 More quick vegan cheese recipes: